How Do You Prepare HVAC Equipment for a Storm

 - Make Sure Everything is Anchored

 Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
-If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

-The safety of you and your family should be priority, but if time allows, power off your heating and air conditioning system and cover the outdoor unit with a tarp.
-Be sure to remove the tarp and any debris before you turn your unit back on following a storm.
+The welfare of you and your family should be priority, but if time allows, power off your heating and air conditioning system and cover the outdoor unit with a tarp.
+Be sure to remove the tarp and any debris before you turn your unit back on after a storm.

-After the storm has passed, be sure the system is safe before starting it back up.
-First, confirm there are no indicators of damage and clean any debris from around the system.
+After the storm has passed, be sure the system is safe before turning it back on.
+First, confirm there are no signs of damage and clean any debris from around the equipment.
 Call TML Service Experts for an inspection if there is any damage or flooding to the unit.
-Once you’ve had the equipment inspected by a professional, turn the equipment back on immediately to help dry the home and limit mold from getting into the equipment or ductwork.
+Once you’ve had the equipment inspected by a professional, turn the equipment back on right away to help dry the home and limit mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call TML Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call TML and learn about our membership plans to help keep your HVAC system in working order all year long.